Post Judgment Modifications of Divorce and Paternity Rulings

-When I offer these candid opinions about the difficulty of changing parenting plans to my prospective clients, they sometimes become defensive, or even defiant.
+When I offer these candid opinions about the difficulty of changing parenting plans to my prospective clients, they sometimes have difficulty accepting them.
 However, once I explain the aforementioned challenges of modifying final judgments, they usually appreciate the honesty of my opinion about the prospects of achieving the modification.
-Any lawyer can tell you that you have a great case just to earn your retainer money.
+Any lawyer can tell you that you have a great case just to acquire you as a client.
 I prefer to give you the truth.

 How to Get Help

-If you want an honest appraisal of your modification case, please call me at (407) 260-6001 and schedule an initial consultation with me.
+If you want an honest appraisal from an experienced Orlando post judgment modifications lawyer, please call me at (407) 260-6001 and schedule an initial consultation with me.
 See Family Lawyer Retainer Fees.

 At the consultation I will listen your situation and ask you a few question.
-Then I will explain what I can or cannot do for you in court.
+Then I will explain what I can or cannot do for you in family court.
 If you have a case that should be litigated, I will then quote you the amount of my retainer fee.
 In almost all cases, the retainer fee is a fixed or flat amount that I you will know about before making a payment or signing a contract, not an hourly rate whose total payment is not predictable.

 Our attorney retainer fees for post judgment modification of decrees are between $1,800 and $3,000 depending on the degree of complexity of the case.
 Please read Family Lawyer Retainer Fees for more information of the cost of our services.